 Meet with your professor during office hours to learn more about academic and other career opportunities.

 Ask your College’s Student Success Center about opportunities to connect with a mentor in your field.

 It’s never too early to network and find a mentor in your field.
 Check out Roadrunner Network to connect with UTSA alumni mentors.

-Check with your College’s Student Success Center about career resources and job opportunities in your major and field.
+Check with your College’s Student Success Center about job opportunities in your field.